Declaring the BACS Major

 Step 3:

 At the bottom of that form, you’ll see a button with a paper-clip.
 This lets you add an attachment.
-Click on that and attach the PDF file that is your completed CS major declaration form.
-Be sure you don’t forget this!
+Click on that and attach the PDF file of the completed CS department declaration form that we mentioned earlier.
+Be sure you don’t forget to complete and attach this!

 Final Step: